Howard R. Johnson: Early career

 Howard Ravenscroft Johnson was born on June 18, 1903, in Maryland.
 His father was a shipbuilder in that state.
-Graduating from Central High School in Washington, D.C., Johnson attended the U.S. Naval Academy in Annapolis.
-Before he was scheduled to graduate, Johnson went to Texas, where he tried to become a pilot in the Army Air Corps.
+Graduating from Central High School in Washington, D.C., Johnson attended the U.S. Naval Academy in Annapolis matriculating with the classes of 1926 and 1927.
+After two years he left the academy, and went to Texas, where he tried to become a pilot in the Army Air Corps.
 The instructors sent him away because of poor "side vision."
 Johnson stayed in the Army, however, and was stationed in the Panama Canal Zone, Fort Sill, Oklahoma and in China, before returning to his home state of Maryland, where he would be posted at Fort Meade.
 Before World War II broke out, Johnson, by then advancing in rank, was driving a jeep when it flipped over, severely injuring him.
 After he eventually recovered, his commanders offered him the chance to command the First Special Service Force, known as the "Black Devils."
 Johnson didn't think that it would ever be an effective fighting force.
 The unit went on to fight in World War II under command of Robert T. Frederick, earning recognition for its nighttime raids behind the German lines at Anzio Beach.
 Soon, his superiors gave him the opportunity to command another combat unit, the 501st Parachute Infantry Regiment (501st PIR).

 Commanding the 501st and D-Day

 After the regiment endured rigorous training at Camp Toccoa and Fort Benning, Georgia, it was sent to North Carolina for military maneuvers.
 In January 1944, Johnson and the 501st PIR sailed to England.
-By now, "Jumpy" Johnson had installed a positive attitude in them which led to a fighting spirit.
+By now, "Jumpy" Johnson had instilled a positive attitude in them which led to a fighting spirit.
 On D-Day, the 501st, now permanently attached to the 101st Airborne Division was assigned to seize some canal locks and demolish the bridges over the Douve River.
 One battalion remained in the 101st Division reserve.
 When the men of the regiment parachuted into Normandy, they were widely scattered.
 Johnson gathered a group of his men and as platoons and companies in the regiment got back together, they annihilated a battalion of German paratroopers guarding the canal locks.
 The 101st Division became the First Army reserve in July 1944, so after a month of fighting, the 501st PIR was able to rest.
 For his actions in Normandy, Johnson was awarded the Distinguished Service Cross.